ably/asset-tracking-backend-demo/README.md

 ## Deployment

-From root, the following command builds the functions and pushes them out to Firebase:
+The following command builds the functions and pushes them out to Firebase:

     firebase deploy --only functions